reckhou/MidiBard/README.md

 >ElectricGuitarOverdriven
 >ElectricGuitarPowerChords
 >ElectricGuitarSpecial

-`Program:ElectricGuitar` is not supported, since there are much easier and more direct ways to implement tone switch, by separating different tones to different tracks.
-Midibard switches tones automatically.

 For transposition, add `+X` or `-X` after the instrument name.
 For instance, `Trombone+1` means +1 octave on the trombone track.
 This is especially helpful in composing software like `MuseScore`, so you can have the correct range when editing.